webtrends-optimize/software-engineer-exam/README.md

 For an experienced developer, we do not expect this to take more than 15 minutes of your time, which we hope is a fair investment in our potential working together.

+## Expected Deliverable/s

+Please fork this repository, apply your changes as per the task below, and send back your updated repository.

 ## The task

 ### 1. Dynamically creating elements